 “Movie studios make thousands of dollars from costumes we design, and we’re not compensated for that,” says Perez.
 “We’d be happy even if they just credit us, honestly. ”

-While there are some instances where the creators have been included — see: the Banana Republic Mad Men-inspired collection created in collaboration with Bryant in 2011 and the Birds of Prey costume designer Erin Benach’s line of jewellery inspired by the film — many others continue to be left behind by contracts and outshone by fan Instagram accounts.
+While there are some instances where the creators have been included — see: the Banana Republic Mad Men-inspired collection created in collaboration with Bryant in 2011 and the Birds of Prey costume designer Erin Benach’s line of jewelry inspired by the film — many others continue to be left behind by contracts and outshined by fan Instagram accounts.

 “I don’t tell my members to just use social media,” says Perez.
 “But to use it so they can empower themselves and their work. ” As costume designers’ profiles are elevated with the help of social media and fashion enthusiasts, the question remains if they’ll ever be able to reap the rewards of their seams.
 Until they do, fans will continue double-tapping every post.